skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

 -b, --basic
   List the BASIC program.

+-c, --ctl `FILE`
+  Specify a control file to use when generating a call graph.
+By default, any files whose names start with the input snapshot name (minus the .sna, .szx or .z80 suffix, if any) and end with .ctl will be used, if present.
+If `FILE` is '-', standard input is used.
+This option may be used multiple times.

 -f, --find `A[,B...[-M[-N]]]`
   Search for the byte sequence `A`, `B`... with distance ranging from `M` to `N` (default=1) between bytes. `A`, `B`, etc. and `M` and `N` must each be a